acavit/vero/README.md

 To tsart containers you can use

-- This command will not create the db_vero_digital
-- docker-compose up -d
-  or
-- This command will create the db_vero_digital
+1 This command will not create the db_vero_digital - docker-compose up -d 2 This command will create the db_vero_digital - ./start.sh
-- ./start.sh

-Commands are tested with Ubuntu 23.
+Commands are tested with Ubuntu 23.10

 #